 Overall, quality of services is met.
-Through the chart review: 100% (30) of clients completed an intake assessment and 83% (25) developed a discharge plan.
-Of the clients enrolled into the EIS program 100% (5) of the newly-diagnosed clients accessing care.
-Of the files reviewed 97% (29) documented an appropriate referral to medical care upon release and/or other appropriate referrals.
+Through the chart review: 100% (40) of clients completed an intake assessment and 97% (36 of 37) developed a discharge plan, an increase of 14% from last year.
+Of the clients enrolled into the EIS program 100% of the newly diagnosed clients accessing care.
+Of the files reviewed 97.5% (39 of 40) documented an appropriate referral to medical care upon release and/or other appropriate referrals, however there was limited documentation of follow-up at 9% (3 of 32).